 MSc and Postgraduate Diploma students have between two to five years to complete the programme.
 Postgraduate Certificate students have between one year and a maximum of five.
 The ‘study year’ is effectively between February and September, with examinations in early/mid-October.

 Individuals differ in the number of hours per week they need to devote to study and in the number of years in which they would like to complete the programme.
 As a rough guide, we recommend that you should study between 10-15 hours per week if you wish to complete in the minimum period.
 It is very important that study hours, however many, should be given consistently.

 Each module is examined by a three-hour unseen written examination, which may contain essays and shorter questions.
-You must also submit up to three compulsory written assignments per module.
+You must also submit up to two compulsory written assignments per module.
 The one with the highest mark counts as part of the formal assessment.
 The two elements are weighted: unseen written examination (80%), compulsory written assignment (20%).